Manishthapa2022/Self_assessment/README.md

 ## Cohesive Written analysis

 As part of the project team, I helped in choosing the dataset for the project.
 We were debating on what type of dataset we should choose and I suggested that we should focus on the Heathcare sector and choose a classification dataset on which Supervised machine learning models can be used.
 I believe the biggest challenege was to chose a Dataset that would suffice our requirements since a bad dataset would have compeletely derailed our analysis and coul have had a major impact on the deliverables.
 To ensure that we had a good dataset, we shortlisted some three to four datasets on the first day of the Project and then took some time to evaluate them.
-Finally I recommended to puruse the Heart Risk dataset which everybody agreed on.
+Finally we decided to puruse the Heart Risk dataset which everybody agreed on.
-Apart from the above, I carried out the analysis of the dataset including Preprocessing, training of the model, and final results and also made the Dashboard for visulization.
+As part of my deliverables, I carried out the analysis of the dataset including Preprocessing, training of the model, and final results and also made the Dashboard for visulization.

 ## Cohesive written summary